Oprah Winfrey signs mega-deal with Apple for original programming

 "By signing her, it's got great symbolic value.
 But whether or not big exciting content comes out of these big exciting signings is yet to be determined," Thompson said.

-Thompson compares the spree of signings to Monopoly players who try to buy every single property on the game-board as a strategy to win.
+Thompson compares the spree of signings to Monopoly players who try to buy every single property on the board as a strategy to win.

 "There's only one Oprah," Thompson said.
 "These signings are as much about keeping away these limited number of big names away from the competitors."